-In 2020, Taliesin is beginning its second decade of successful summer camp programs and is inviting forward-thinking collaborators from our global community to teach students ranging from ages 8 to 18.
+In 2021, we begin our second season of successful virtual summer camp programs and are inviting forward-thinking collaborators from our global community to teach students ranging from ages 8 to 18.
 In our Taliesin summer camps, we guide youth in exploring and experimenting at the intersection of architecture, agriculture, culture, and nature.

-Taliesin is a rural laboratory for living, where architecture, agriculture, nature, and culture converge around the shared question: how might we live now?
-Building on the grand experiments and rebel spirit of Frank Lloyd Wright and the Taliesin Fellowship before us, we believe in continued exploration and experimentation at the intersections of cultural disciplines that together define both everyday life, and the greatest challenges of our time.
+Building on the experiments and spirit of Frank Lloyd Wright and the Taliesin Fellowship that came before us, we believe in continued exploration and experimentation at the intersection of cultural disciplines that define both everyday life and the most significant challenges of our time.

 Learning and Teaching

-We develop educational immersions that provide unique opportunities for hands-on exploration, integrated perspectives, as well as nurturing social cooperation, and environmental responsibility.
+We develop educational immersions that provide unique opportunities for hands-on exploration, integrated perspectives, and nurturing social cooperation and environmental responsibility.

 Experimenting and Innovating